 NIF Australia believes it is important for Diaspora communities to engage with the whole of Israeli society – to celebrate its incredible achievements, as well as understand its challenges.

 Whenever NIF identifies an issue that Israeli society faces, it seeks to be part of a solution.
 Just as we rejoice in Israel’s technological advancements, we celebrate instances where an NIF grantee successfully petitions the High Court of Justice to correct an injustice.

 Over the 35 years of NIF’s work in Israel, this has happened on numerous occasions, and as a result each time Israel has become a more equitable, just and inclusive Jewish and democratic state – true to the vision of its Declaration of Independence.

 NIF Australia is run by a small board and staff.

 NIF Australia was formed following a visit to Australia by Martin Indyk, a Fellow of the Brookings Institution and former United States Special Envoy for Israeli-Palestinian Negotiations.
 Martin was educated in Australia and served as the US Ambassador to Israel and as Assistant Secretary of State for Near Eastern Affairs in the Clinton administration.
 He and Ronni Kahn, founder of OzHarvest, are co-patrons of NIF Australia.

 Not in principle.
-NIF welcomed the (later abandoned) proposal for a Knesset investigation into foreign sources of funding for Israeli NGOs, as long as all groups receiving such funding were to be investigated, including, for example, settler organisations, NGO Monitor (which campaigns against human rights groups in Israel) and Im Tirzu (a student organisation that has been critical of NIF).
+NIF welcomed the (later abandoned) proposal for a Knesset investigation into foreign sources of funding for Israeli NGOs, as long as all groups receiving such funding were to be investigated, including, for example, settler organisations, NGO Monitor (which campaigns against human rights groups in Israel) and Im Tirzu (a far-right organisation that has been critical of NIF).